Diversity and Inclusion

 EDT’s commitment to diversity and inclusion

-We commit to treat all people with equality, respect, and fairness regardless of gender, sexual orientation, disability, age, race, ethnicity, religion or culture or any other arbitrary measure.
+We commit to treating all people with equality, respect, and fairness regardless of gender, sexual orientation, ability, age, race, ethnicity, religion, culture, or any other arbitrary measure.

 Diversity and Inclusion Working Group